davedev-ultron/davedev-ultron/README.md

 # 👋 Hi, I’m @davedev-ultron
 I'm a Site Reliability Engineer with more than 3 years of experience supporting multiple high-availabilty sites.
 Some of my resposibilities include incident response and triage, root cause analysis, monitoring and alerting, database administration and scrum master.
 I work in a fast-paced environment on a team that is highly independent, we work closely with business and technical partners across different teams.
 I like back-end development but I've also dabbled in front-end development, my favorite stacks are C#, Java and python.
 I have eperience with SQL, MongoDB and InfluxDB.
 In my spare time I enjoy learning new technologies such as Docker, Kubernetes, Kafka, ECS, OpenCV and Blockchain.
 I'm passionate about automation, development, and self-growth.
-Im an NFT and blockchain enthusiast.

-- 👀 I’m interested in ...
+#### 👀 Some of my interests include ...
 - Cloud Technologies (AWS, GCP, Azure) (Cloudwatch, EC2, Beanstalk, Lambda)
 - Kubernetes
 - Docker
 - Splunk
 - ELK
 - NFTs
 - Ehereum
 - C#
 - SRE
 - DevOps
 - CI/CD
 - SLIs/SLOs
 - OpenCV
-- 🌱 I’m currently learning ...
+#### 🌱 I’m currently learning ...
   - AWS, Kubernetes, NFTs
-- 💞️ Some skills and experience I have:
+#### 💞️ Some skills and experience I have:
   - Akamai
   - Pivotal Cloud Foundry
   - Grafana